Devdutt Pattanaik: Myth and Mythology

-Pattanaik opines that "no society can exist without myth as it creates notions of right and wrong, good and bad, heaven and hell, rights and duties".
+Devdutt opines that "no society can exist without myth as it creates notions of right and wrong, good and bad, heaven and hell, rights and duties".
 To him, mythology "tells people how they should see the world...
 Different people will have their own mythology, reframing old ones or creating new ones."
 His desire is "to get Saraswati out of the closet.
 Saraswati belongs everywhere, she has to flow everywhere" and his body of work is aimed "to make knowledge accessible."

-In Shiva to Shankara: Giving Form to the Formless, Pattanaik explores the layers of meanings embedded in Shiva's linga and the transformation of Shiva, the hermit, into Shankara, the householder by the Goddess.
+In Shiva to Shankara: Giving Form to the Formless, Devdutt explores the layers of meanings embedded in Shiva's linga and the transformation of Shiva, the hermit, into Shankara, the householder by the Goddess.
 Culture: 50 Insights from Mythology contextualises mythology and proposes that myths are alive, dynamic, shaped by perception and the times one lives in.

+Western mythology, according to him, propagates the idea that the world is in need of changing, either by Greek heroes, or by Abrahamic prophets and kings, or by scientists, activists and capitalists.
+"Indic mythology presents the idea that the world is constantly changing, human intervention notwithstanding.
+There are no heroes or villains, no oppressor or oppressed, no saviour or martyr, just different ways of looking at reality...I do not claim objectivity; I am comfortable with subjectivity and well aware of my Indian gaze," he says.

 Business

 In his book, Business Sutra: An Indian Approach to Management, "the central theme … is that when individual beliefs come into conflict with corporate beliefs, problems surface in organisations.
 Conversely, when institutional beliefs and individual beliefs are congruent, harmony is the resultant corporate climate.
 It is when people are seen as mere resources meant to be managed [read: manipulated] through compensation and so-called motivation; it is when they are treated like switches in a circuit board; it is then that disharmony descends causing disruption".